Terrance-Ncube/Terrance-Ncube/README.md

 - 🌱 I’m currently learning python, SQL and C++
 - 💞️ I’m looking to collaborate on the above languages
 - 📫 How to reach me (No official way at the moment, linkedIn profile will be included soon)
-- ⚡ Fun fact: working on projects is a best way to sharpen a skill.
+- ⚡ Fun fact: working on projects is the best way to sharpen a skill.

 <!---
 Terrance-Ncube/Terrance-Ncube is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.